top of page

 -The use of your contribution by Giulia Nicolini for the purposes of PhD research.

--The Seaweed Institute and Giulia Nicolini reproducing some of the entries in a short publication at the end of the project.
+-The Seaweed Institute and Giulia Nicolini potentially including your contribution in a short publication at the end of the project.

 Thank you for taking the time to contribute!
 Please keep in contact if you’d like to find out more about the future of the archive.